 Find the right medical professional to help you address your concerns the moment you start to notice any smelly changes so that you can get things taken care of quickly.

 How to Deal with Popcorn Smelling Feet

 While your foot health might depend on these natural bacterias living their lives, you don’t necessarily want to put up with that overwhelming smell every time you take off your shoes.
 Luckily, there are certain steps you can take that will help you combat foul odors while still keeping your natural bacteria happy and healthy.

-One of the first steps you can take is to add a bit of talcum powder or charcoal inner soles to your shoes.
-These products will actually absorb all the not so great smelling chemicals produced by your bacteria which will result in significantly less odor.
-The only issue is that this will primarily impact the way your shoes smell, and not so much your feet themselves.
+If you can’t change up your shoes, one of the next things you can try is to add a bit of talcum powder or charcoal inner soles (Amazon links) to your shoes.
+These products will actually absorb some of the sweat that your feet generate when confined, which can make it harder for the bacteria to be happy and active.
+These products can also suck up the not so great smelling chemicals produced by your bacteria which will result in significantly less odor.

 If you’re finding yourself put off by the way your feet smell even when you’re laying around at home, then you might want to try investing in something like limonene or citral, which are naturally derived and can help you combat this more serious odor by shifting the chemical reaction in the bacteria and stopping isovaleric acid from being produced in the first place.
 Most pharmacies will carry these products so you should be able to find them fairly easily.

 Some folks recommend doing more to try and kill the abundance of bacteria living on your feet by soaking your feet in vinegar, epsom salt, or even listerine.
 I wouldn’t use straight vinegar or listerine.
 Instead, I’d recommend no more than a 50-50 warm water to vinegar mixture.
 As a side benefit, you’ll notice that a good scrub after the soak will take off a lot of your old dead skin, and help address calluses and cracks.